drts01/presentation--ci-cd-101/slides/003-introduction.md

 <section>
 ## Overview

-Understand an automated workflow and implementation<br>
+Understand a CD / CD workflow and implementation.
-to build, test, and deploy a project.

-** What, Why, How to CI/CD **
+* What
+* Why
+* How

 <aside class="notes">
-* What, Why, How to CI/CD
-* Basic concepts
+* Basic concepts of CI / CD
 * workflow
+* and demonstrate an implementation.
 </aside>
 </section>
 <!-- -->